-Торіс Scientific Practice GSP Reference diagnosis, monitoring and treatment of defined clinical disorders.
+Topic Scientific Practice GSP • Reference Critically appraise the way in which scientific investigations and procedures are used in strategies and protocols for the diagnosis, monitoring and treatment of defined clinical disorders.
 Work in partnership with peers and service users apply scientific principles and reasoning to plan, develop and assess the scientific validity and clinical effectiveness of new or improved investigations, procedures, strategies or protocols.
-Critique the selection and application in practice of scientific investigations in defined clinical situations using quantitative and/or qualitative methods Reflect on proficiency in the performance of routine and non-routine scientific and technical procedures used in defined clinical areas of service and develop action plans to improve performance.
-Compare own proficiency with experts in the technical validation of data derived from scientific and technical procedures.
-Justify the selection and application of scientific and technical procedures to comply with clinical requests and evaluate the efficacy of this in own practice.
-Apply the principles and practice of evidence-based medicine to critically appraise the effectiveness of scientific and technical investigations and procedures.
-Use and evaluate statistical measures such as likelihood ratio, AUC-ROC, number needed to treat/harm.
-2.1.2 2.1.3 2.1.4 2.2.1 2.2.3 2.2.4 2.2.5 Master the use of information and communication technology in relevant areas of healthcare science Use information and communication technology for all applications in area of practice.
-Justify the rationale and conform to requirements for data confidentiality, protection and security.
+2. Critique the selection and application in practice of scientific investigations in defined clinical situations using quantitative and/or qualitative methods Reflect on proficiency in the performance of routine and non-routine scientific and technical procedures used in defined clinical areas of service and develop action plans to improve performance.
+2.1.2 2.1.3 2.1.4 2.2.1 Compare own proficiency with experts in the technical validation of data derived from scientific and technical procedures.
+Justify the selection and application of scientific and technical procedures to comply with clinical requests and evaluate the efficacy of this n own practice.
+2.2.3 2.2.4 2.2.5 Apply the principles and practice of evidence-based medicine to critically appraise the effectiveness of scientific and technical investigations and procedures. • Use and evaluate statistical measures such as likelihood ratio, AUC-RUC, humber heeded to treat/harm.
+Master the use of information and communication technology in relevant areas of healthcare science Use information and communication technology for all applications in area of practice.
+2.2.9 Justify the rationale and conform to requirements for data confidentiality, protection and security.
 Use and apply the Hospital Information System; appropriate linked information systems; middleware and instrumentation hardware and software.
 Master the use of personal computers and relevant programmes including word processing; databases; PowerPoint; internet and electronic mail; electronic literature searching and storage.
 Use relevant statistical packages for data handling including methods for assessing clinical effectiveness and, where appropriate, basic bioinformatics and interpret the results/outcomes.
-2.2.9 4.
-Set, apply and maintain quality standards and related quality control, assessment and management techniques to assure the validity of scientific and technical investigations adapting and developing systems as required Critically appraise relevant internal quality control and external quality assessment data and draw conclusions about quality performance.
-Present and actively participate in meetings that review quality performance criteria justifying and defending solutions for improvement and adapting and implementing corrective action as required.
-Contribute to quality management justifying the definition of standards and monitoring of performance against those standards adapting and developing systems as required.
+4. Set, apply and maintain quality standards and related quality control, assessment and management techniques to assure the validity of scientific and technical investigations adapting and developing systems as required 2.1.6 2.3.1 2.3.2 Critically appraise relevant internal quality control and external quality assessment data and draw conclusions about quality performance.
+2.3.3 Present and actively participate in meetings that review quality performance criteria justifying and defending solutions for improvement and adapting and implementing corrective action as required. • Contribute to quality management justifying the definition of standards and monitoring of performance against those standards adapting and developing systems as required.
 Prepare and review regular quality management reports including, where appropriate, linkage with service accreditation adapting and developing systems as required.
-2.1.6 2.3.1 2.3.2 2.3.3 5.
-Perform scientific and technical audit to determine that investigations and methods are fit for purpose justifying and monitoring the impact of recommendations 2.2.2 2.3.4
+5. Perform scientific and technical audit to determine that investigations and methods are fit for purpose justifying and monitoring the 2.2.2